We're proudly vegan here at F&F as are all of our products.

 There are so many choices for food nowadays if you look.
 Our advice is to get a good vegan cookbook and look at what you are going to replace your staples with.
-If you love the look of the dishes above grab the Thriving on Plants Cookbook by Cherie Tu.
 There is a great resource with recipes here.
 If in doubt avo on toast with tomato is a winner!

 Coles, Woolies, Aldi, IGA and Tesco, Walmart, Amazon Fresh (for those of you overseas) all have vegan options.
 Coles and Woolworths in Australia have really increased their vegan range in the last year,

 If you are looking for amazing vegan sausages and burgers Suzy Spoons is a favourite of ours.
 We haven’t found anything better yet and they deliver to NSW, VIC, QLD, and ACT.

 Dominos and Hungry Jacks do have vegan options also - we love that more mainstream places are coming round to the fact we want options.